lambert-wang/lambertwangdotcom/_posts/2019-4-27-antweight-1.markdown

 ![](/assets/2019-4-27-antweight-1/5_printed.jpg){: .post-image}

 The closest I got was 3D printing out all of the pieces  in plastic for a test fit.
-I got it driving around while smashing its plastic printed disk against since graham crackers.
+I got it driving around while smashing its plastic printed disk against some graham crackers.

 ![](/assets/2019-4-27-antweight-1/6_cracker.jpg){: .post-image}